Pjila'si Welcome Bienvenue CAA/ACA 2023 Membertou, NS/NE 3–6 May/mai

 9. Abstracts may be submitted in English or French.

-10. Presenters must be members in good standing of the Canadian Archaeological Association at the time the abstract is submitted and at the time of the conference.
+10. Presenters must be Individual members in good standing of the Canadian Archaeological Association at the time the abstract is submitted and at the time of the conference.

 11. Presenters will be expected to register for the conference at the time the abstract is submitted.